spope851/spenpo-resume/README.md

 # WordPress Resume Plugin

-A WordPress plugin that provides a flexible and customizable way to display your resume/CV through shortcodes and blocks.
+A WordPress plugin that provides a flexible and customizable way to display your resume/CV through shortcodes.

 ## Description